javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/8-make-army/solution.md

 army[5](); // 5
 ```

-Now it works correctly, because every time the code block in `for (..) {...}` is executed, a new Lexical Environment is created for it, with the corresponding value of `i`.
+Now it works correctly, because every time the code block in `for (let i=0...) {...}` is executed, a new Lexical Environment is created for it, with the corresponding variable `i`.

 So, the value of `i` now lives a little bit closer.
 Not in `makeArmy()` Lexical Environment, but in the Lexical Environment that corresponds the current loop iteration.
-A `shooter` gets the value exactly from the one where it was created.
+That's why now it works.

 ![](lexenv-makearmy.png)

 Here we rewrote `while` into `for`.

 Another trick could be possible, let's see it for better understanding of the subject:

 ```js run
 function makeArmy() {